Drexel-Racing-Formula-SAE-EV/DER24-AMS/README.md

 The `board_t` type contains representations of physical devices on the ECU board such as the STM32F4, fans, IMD, CANBus transceiver, etc. These devices are represented with their own custom typedef'd data structures.

 The `stm32f407g_t` type contain the interfaces for the STM HAL.
 It holds all the handles, mutexes, and other data types used to interface with the MCU hardware.

+There is also an `accumulator_t` structure that lives in the `board_t` instance.
+This data structure tracks the overall statistics for the accumulator read back by the LTC chips and the current sensor.
+It also tracks metrics for cell balancing.
+There is also an array of `cell_asic` data structures.
+These are a modified version of the data structure provided in Analog Devices' original LTC681x library.
+There is 1 `cell_asic` struct per segment and they represent the LTC6813 ASIC on the BMBs.
+They have copies of all the internal registers and statistics for each segment.
+Inside the `accumulator_t` instance, there is also a custom `ltc6813_driver_t` instance.
+This utilizes the array of `cell_asic` structures to perform communication and write commands to the segments.

 Data structures like the `poten_t` and `canbus_t` are wrappers around the physical devices on the board.
 Instances of these structs are stored in the `board` struct for conventient and reliable access.